Merrimack River Feline Rescue Society's Catmobile Program is a mobile clinic providing high-quality spay/neuter surgery specifically for cats.

 Before Your Appointment

-If your cat is not already up to date on vaccinations, he’ll receive a one-year rabies vaccination and a FVRCP (“distemper”) vaccination during his appointment.
+If your cat is not already up to date on vaccinations, they will receive a one-year rabies vaccination and a FVRCP (“distemper”) vaccination during their appointment.

 If you get your initial vaccine prior to your appointment, you may be able to get your 1 year booster at your Catmobile appointment, depending on whether the vet determines your cat is eligible.